Pennsylvania Lawyer Says Penn State Hazing Allegations May Involve Former School Employees

 The information is outlined in a police report made in early April after freshman Asya Trowell came forward and claimed she was badly injured in a separate hazing incident.

-Trowell said she was punched and slapped to the point where she had two black eyes and was bleeding from the nose, according to her attorney, Scott Cooper, and the account she gave to university police.
+Trowell said she was punched and slapped to the point where she suffered serious injuries that included two black eyes and a bloody nose, according to her attorney, Scott Cooper, and the account she gave to university police.

 She told police she was assaulted while pledging for Omega Essence, a “little sisters” group with the fraternity Omega Psi Phi.